The American Revolution in South Carolina

 Catawba Indian Company of Rovers - Capt.
 Samuel Boykin

-NC Light Dragoons detachment led by Capt.
+NC Light Dragoons Regiment detachment of one (1) company, led by Capt.
 William Richardson Davie

 SC Navy ships: